AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module12/ex2.md

 ---
 # 12.2 Define an external data source

-In this exercise, you'll create a custom external data source by making use of Adobe Journey Optimizer in combination with Adobe Experience Platform.
+In this exercise, you'll create a custom external data source by making use of Adobe Journey Optimizer.

 Login to Adobe Journey Optimizer by going to [Adobe Experience Cloud](https://experience.adobe.com).
 Click **Journey Optimizer**.